 Insight: Being a big fan of Spanish fashion history, it seems like a dream to be working for one of the longest standing fashion houses in Spain.
 I love being able to create perfect English versions of their texts, weaving that special Loewe quality into descriptions and news updates.

-Company: Disseny Hub Barcelona (DHUB) is a merger between a museum, a centre and a laboratory directed at promoting an understanding and proper use of the design world.
-Acting as umbrella organisation, the DHUB includes The Textile and Fashion Museum of Barcelona, The Museum of Decorative Arts, The Ceramics Museum and The Graphic Arts Research Lab.
+Company: The Museu del Disseny de Barcelona is a merger between a museum, a centre and a laboratory directed at promoting an understanding and proper use of the design world.
+Acting as an umbrella organisation, it includes the Textile and Fashion Museum of Barcelona (MTIB), the Museum of Decorative Arts, the Ceramics Museum and the Graphic Arts Research Lab.

 What I do: Acting as fashion consultant for The Textile and Fashion Museum of Barcelona, I carry out research and analysis, collaborating in three key areas: